 A quick dry‑rub and a glaze—brown sugar, vinegar, and spices—make sticky, smoky‑sweet chicken bites that behave perfectly in tacos.←Back to Taco Base Recipes

-Make rub: Mix brown sugar, smoked paprika, garlic powder, onion powder, ground mustard, salt, and pepper until sandy and even.
-This is where you become a spice wizard (or at least look like one).
+Make rub: Mix brown sugar, smoked paprika, garlic powder, onion powder, ground mustard, salt, and pepper until even.

 Toss chicken with oil and the rub.
-Let it rest 10 minutes (included in prep time below) while the pan heats so the rub hydrates and grips.
-The sugar needs time to get clingy.
+Let it rest 10 minutes while the pan heats so the rub hydrates and grips.

 Sear over medium-high heat 6–8 minutes until charred in spots and 165°F/74°C inside.
-Resist the urge to flip constantly—char is flavor, and patience is virtue.
+Don't flip constantly — char is flavor.

 Glaze: Off heat, splash in apple cider vinegar and toss to dissolve the pan fond into a shiny, thin glaze.
-That crusty brown stuff on the pan?
-That's liquid gold.
-Don't waste it.
+That crusty brown stuff on the pan is the point.

 Mild by default.
-For heat, add 1/4 tsp cayenne to the rub and brace yourself for the consequences.
+For heat, add 1/4 tsp cayenne to the rub.

 Chef's Notes

 The dry rub is where American BBQ lives or dies.
-Brown sugar provides sweetness and caramelization; smoked paprika brings that campfire essence; garlic and onion powder add savory depth; cayenne provides heat you can dial up or down.
-Pre-mix a batch and store it in a jar; it keeps for months and having it ready removes the friction from weeknight cooking.
-Here's a pro tip: after mixing, let the rub sit for 10 minutes before applying.
-The sugar partially dissolves into the other spices, creating a paste-like consistency that adheres better and seasons more evenly.
-Chicken thighs are the right choice here because they stay juicy even when you push them past 165°F for that sticky, caramelized glaze.
+Brown sugar provides sweetness and caramelization; smoked paprika brings that campfire essence; garlic and onion powder add savory depth.
+Pre-mix a batch and store it in a jar — it keeps for months and having it ready removes the friction from weeknight cooking.
+After mixing, let the rub sit 10 minutes before applying; the sugar partially dissolves and adheres better.
+Chicken thighs are the right choice — they stay juicy even when pushed past 165°F for that sticky, caramelized glaze.
 Breasts dry out; thighs forgive.
-The glaze (brown sugar, vinegar, spices) should go on in the last few minutes of cooking; too early and the sugars burn into bitter char instead of glossy lacquer.
-Apple cider vinegar is traditional and adds brightness that cuts the sweetness; white vinegar works but tastes sharper.
-Cast iron gives you the best sear indoors; on a grill, keep the heat medium and work the chicken frequently to prevent flare-ups from the dripping sugary glaze.
+The glaze goes on in the last few minutes; too early and the sugars burn into bitter char instead of glossy lacquer.
+Apple cider vinegar adds brightness that cuts the sweetness.
 The goal is chicken that looks like it just emerged from a championship BBQ pit, sticky and deeply bronzed.
-People have won trophies with far worse technique than what you're about to deploy.

 Into This Base?
 Remix It!